-Concurrently with the offering conducted pursuant to this prospectus, we are offering up to shares of common stock in a directed share offering under our newly established Customer Stock Ownership Plan, or "CSOP[TM]" that is primarily designed for our members and other individual investors using the proprietary web and social media platform of LOYAL3 Labs, Inc. and brokerage and other services of LOYAL3 Securities, Inc. We reserve the right to terminate the directed share offering under our Customer Stock Ownership Plan in our absolute discretion.
+Concurrently with the offering conducted pursuant to this prospectus, we are offering up to shares of common stock in a directed share offering under our Customer Stock Ownership Plan, or "CSOPTM" using the platform of LOYAL3 Labs, Inc. and brokerage and other services of LOYAL3 Securities, Inc. We reserve the right to terminate the directed share offering under our Customer Stock Ownership Plan in our absolute discretion.

-Investing in our common stock involves a high degree of risk and our directors, executive officers and significant stockholders will continue to hold a significant amount of shares and will continue to have substantial control over corporate matters, and as such we may be deemed a controlled company pursuant to NASDAQ corporate governance requirements.
-Please read "Risk Factors" beginning on page 14.
+Investing in our common stock involves a high degree of risk and our directors, executive officers and significant stockholders will continue to hold a significant amount of shares and will continue to have substantial control over corporate matters, and as such we will be deemed a controlled company pursuant to NASDAQ corporate governance requirements.
+Please read "Risk Factors" beginning on page 16.